Pi-Hole Review

 daily updates and some of the advanced reporting features of the Barracuda.
 Larger businesses

-should go with a Barracuda to support hundreds of users, higher bandwidth, and additional
+should go with a Barracuda to support hundreds or thousands of users, higher bandwidth, and

 Ideas On Where to Install Pi-Hole